OpenPlanes/RNN---Crypto-Price-Predictor/README.md

 # RNN - Crypto Price Predictor
  RNN stands for recurrent neural network.
-The idea of the recurrent neural network is that sequences and orders matter Improving my knowledge of RNN by predicting Crypto Price Specifically focusing on sequence of features
+The idea of the recurrent neural network is that sequences and orders matter.
+ Improving my knowledge of RNN by predicting Crypto Price Specifically focusing on sequence of features
  A pretty common time-series dataset will be stocks.